enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/index.rst

 The aptly named Job Queue Manager, or JQM for short, is a queue manager.
 It has three goals:

-* to optimize and streamline the execution of jobs, whatever they may be, by using queues with rich configuration
+* to optimize and streamline the execution of jobs, whatever they may be, on a grid by using queues with rich configuration
 * to make job administration simple
 * to be easy to include or embed in most environments.